 What are the privacy implications of using a browser extension versus a desktop app?

 Browser extensions provide browser-level protection and are quick to set up, but they don’t cover every app on the device.
 Desktop apps offer broader protection and more robust features, including system-wide kill switches and advanced routing.
-Vpn on microsoft edge how to enable, configure, and optimize for privacy, security, and streaming on Windows 10/11

 Are there known conflicts with other Edge extensions?

 Conflicts can occur if multiple extensions modify proxy settings or network routing.
 If you notice connectivity issues, try disabling other network-related extensions and test again.
+Egypt vpn extension: a comprehensive guide to using browser extensions for privacy, access, and safer browsing

 Final thoughts